inorbit-ai/robot-sdk-cpp/README.md

 ## Including the Library in a Project

 This library can be included in any C++11 project.
 To do so, you have to copy `include/inorbit` to your project and include the `inorbit.hpp` file from your files.

+## Examples

+To illustrate how the SDK library can be used the following examples are provided:

+- `example.cpp`: uses a small set of functions for sending data to InOrbit.
+- `demo/demo.cpp`: more comprehensive demo using synthetic data and InOrbit's Maps API.